Riding the Carousel: The First Extensive Eye Tracking Analysis of Browsing Behavior in Carousel Recommenders: Results: How users browse the carousel

 In \cref{fig:row_transitions}, we show the number of fixation transitions from one carousel genre row to another carousel genre row.
 A fixation transition occurs when a user fixates or examines an area of the interface and then examines a different area of the interface.
 Thus, the matrix is computed by counting the number of times a user was fixating or inspecting an AOI of a carousel row (movie, swipe button, or genre label) and then transitioned to examine another AOI of a different carousel row (i.e. all AOIs of a given carousel are the same and we count changes to any AOI of a different carousel row).
 In other words, this shows how users browse vertically and jump from genre carousel row to genre carousel row including if they are skipping.
 Note that on 5.9\% of screens, users selected movies in the initial row that they observed without moving to other rows and thus their transitions counts would be zero.

-First we look at adjacent transitions, of which there are two types: 1) transitions from a given row (blues arrows in \cref{fig:row_transitions}a), such as Row 3 to 2 (Row 3-2) and Row 3 to 4 (Row 3-4), and inverse transitions (white arrows in \cref{fig:row_transitions}a), such as Row 2-3 and Row 3-2. \cref{fig:row_transitions}a shows the result of top-down browsing being more frequent than bottom up browsing through arrows that point to the top-down browsing transitions (upper diagonal) that are always greater than bottom-up transitions (lower diagonal).
+First we compare adjacent transitions, of which there are two types: 1) transitions from a given row (blue arrows in \cref{fig:row_transitions}a), for example given Row 3 we compare the transitions Row 3 to 2 (Row 3-2) and Row 3 to 4 (Row 3-4), and inverse transitions (white arrows in \cref{fig:row_transitions}a), such as comparing Row 2-3 and Row 3-2. \cref{fig:row_transitions}a shows the result of top-down browsing being more frequent than bottom up browsing through arrows that point to the top-down browsing transitions (upper diagonal) that are always greater than bottom-up transitions (lower diagonal).
+Both row transitions (blue arrows) and inverse transitions (white arrows) show this pattern throughout the whole diagonal of the matrix.
 These results are in line with the vertical top-down browsing behavior that is present in the F-pattern.

 For a given row, users are about twice as likely to go down than up except for the case of Row 2 (e.g. Row 2-1: 2309 vs. Row 2-3: 2701).
 Moreover, visualized in \cref{fig:row_transitions}b the down transition Row 1-2 and up transition 1-2 are inflated when compared to similar down and up transitions.
 We hypothesize that this is due to a top 2 row bias, which we confirm in a later analysis (see \cref{fig:heat_map}a).